section-engineering-education/engineering-education/articles/Flutter Vs Kotlin/index.md

 ### PROS OF KOTLIN

 Kotlin is an SDKs, so it is not necessary to shift the complete app to the platform.
-It is easier to learn it and design a cross-platform app by using a multi-frame.
+Due to its similarities with Java, developers find it easier to get a hand on it and use a multi-frame to design a cross-platform app.
 Since UI creation is not restricted, Developers have the freedom to work on any aspect of the app.

 ### CONS OF KOTLIN

-Very few libraries have the platform in hand right now as Kotlin is still a fledgling.
+Very few in build widgets and libraries are there for developers as Kotlin is still new in the market and is still growing.
 Once the date-time library comes, the situation will improve.
 The development cost is quite high, and it will eventually be dearer in the long run.
-The app developer must have highly developed skills to understand each platform and use API to handle Kotlin better.
+According to [HiddenBrains](https://www.hiddenbrains.com/blog/kotlin-vs-flutter-rule-android.html), The app developer must have highly developed skills to understand each platform and use API to handle Kotlin better.

 ### COMPANIES USING KOTLIN